yrong/koa-neo4j/README.md

  In addition it comes with *goodies*:

  - Lifecycle hooks, allowing one to tweak incoming and outgoing data based on one's needs, allowing her to utilize the full power of `nodejs` and `javascript` ecosystem
- - None-Opinionated user management, you define how your users and roles are defined, the framework provides authentication and role-based access management
+ - None-Opinionated user management, you describe (in Cypher) how your users and roles are stored, the framework provides authentication and role-based access management

 ### Install
 ```bash